privcount/privcount/doc/TorEvents.markdown

 A string boolean flag: "outbound" for writes, "inbound" for reads.

 ### Is Client Flag
+A numeric boolean flag.
+True (1) if:
-A numeric boolean flag: 1 if the remote side used a CREATE_FAST handshake to initiate this connection.
-0 if it used another kind of handshake.
-0 if the channel is missing.
-Since the public tor consensus sets usecreatefast to 0, this flag does not reliably identify clients, but does identify bootstrapping clients.
+* the remote side used a CREATE_FAST handshake to initiate this connection, or
+* the remote side did not perform peer authentication.
+False (0) if:
+* the remote side used another kind of handshake, or
+* the remote side performed peer authentication, or
+* the circuit is missing.

+### Is Edge Flag
+A numeric boolean flag.
+True (1) if:
+* the edge connection is an exit connection, or
+* any stream or pending stream on the circuit is an exit connection, or
+* there are no streams and no next channel.
+False (0) if:
+* the circuit is an origin circuit,
+* all streams are non-exit connections,
+* the next channel is connected to a relay,
+* the circuit and connection are both missing.

 ### Is Relay Flag
 A numeric boolean flag: 1 if the remote side is a relay in the latest consensus